-As to the story well former knight of the round table Prince Malagant (Ben Cross) is on the rampage as he seeks to take control of Leonesse and has been vicious in his attacks on the villages.
-This leads to Lady Guinevere (Julia Ormond - Legends of the Fall) to accept the proposal of King Arthur (Sean Connery - DragonHeart) as she knows he will not only protect her but also Leonesse a decision which is hard because whilst fond of the older Arthur is not completely in love with him.
-On the way to Camelot her guards come under attack from Malagant's men with the heroic Lancelot (Richard Gere - Mr. Jones) coming to her rescue and igniting something in her which she doesn't feel for the King.
+Former knight of the round table, Prince Malagant (Ben Cross), is on the rampage as he seeks to take control of Leonesse and has been relentlessly vicious in his attacks on the villages.
+This leads to Lady Guinevere (Julia Ormond - Legends of the Fall) to accept the proposal of King Arthur (Sean Connery - Rising Sun) as she knows he will not only protect her but also Leonesse, a decision which is hard because whilst she is fond of the older Arthur she is not completely in love with him.
+On the way to Camelot her guards come under attack from Malagant's men with the heroic Lancelot (Richard Gere - Sommersby) coming to her rescue and igniting something in her which she doesn't feel for the King.
 It leads to Guinevere having to decide between head and heart whilst everyone having to contend with Malagant's evil plans.

-Now that isn't going to be for everyone especially for those hoping for a grand epic but in a strange way it works in a simple popcorn movie way.
+Now that isn't going to be for everyone especially for those hoping that "First Knight" would be a grand epic but in a strange way it works in that popcorn movie way.
 The various sets are impressive and whilst the set pieces are hilarious the fact they have that element of swashbuckling daring do makes them entertaining.
-When Lancelot goes to rescue Guinevere after she is kidnapped the escape via a turn table feels inspired by Indiana Jones but then as they ride on a horse in the rain it becomes more Mills & Boon.
-As I think I mentioned it is cheesy but yet also entertaining in a simplistic sense.
+When Lancelot goes to rescue Guinevere after she is kidnapped the escape via a turn table feels inspired by Indiana Jones but then as they ride on a horse in the rain it becomes more akin to Mills & Boon.
+As I think I mentioned it is cheesy yet also entertaining in a simplistic sense.
 And I could go on because a scene where Lancelot runs a mechanical gauntlet is hysterical yet entertaining.

 What this all boils down to is that first and foremost "First Knight" is entertaining in a popcorn movie style of way.
 But as an interpretation of a slice of the King Arthur/ Lancelot legend it comes up drastically short.